joydeep11/simpleJs/README.md

 <script src="https://cdn.jsdelivr.net/gh/joydeep11/simpleJs/main/js/simple.js"></script>
 ```
 I do not advise using this CDN for production, but you may do so for testing.

+you can find the main js file inside main/js folder
 ## What's inside
 There are predefined functions that you can call to perform simple tasks  ,developed for the web.
 ## Documentation